Double-bracket algorithm for quantum signal processing without post-selection: Discussion

 \section{Discussion}

 Quantum signal processing (QSP) is a fundamental framework for designing quantum algorithms.
 Existing implementation methods, such as qubitization and linear combinations of unitaries (LCU), are powerful but rely on post-selection of auxiliary qubits, which could limit their celebrated efficiency in certain cases.
 In this work, we propose a unitary synthesis formula for QSP without auxiliary qubits and post-selection.
 Our method, termed DB-QSP, relies on Thm.~\ref{thm complex QSP} together with the recently established Double-Bracket Quantum Algorithm (DBQA) framework~\cite{gluza2024doublebracket,gluza_DB_QITE_2024}.
 While our approach comes at the cost of circuit depth and requires precise estimation of energy and variance, it can be used to efficiently implement low-degree polynomial approximations.
-We further note that our method avoids the experimentally challenging multi-qubit controlled gates required by qubitization.
+We further note that our method requires fewer multi-qubit controlled gates than qubitization, as no ancillary qubits are used.
+Namely, DB-QSP may be more advantageous under hardware constraints, which are likely to occur in near-term or upcoming quantum devices.
 Thus our proposal broadens the range of options for implementing the QSP framework on quantum hardware, with hybrid approaches that combines both DB-QSP and prior methods looking particularly appealing.

 Further investigations of the fundamental limits of our algorithm's performance could be interesting.
 Thm.~\ref{thm complex QSP} clarifies that the time duration $s$ and the angle $\theta$ are determined by the energy mean and fluctuation (i.e., variance).
 This suggests that thermodynamic quantities alone provide sufficient information to guide the implementation of the target transformation.
-Moreover, these quantities are key to the algorithm’s efficiency.
+Moreover, these quantities are key to the algorithm’s efficiency, as the complexity is determined by the time duration and angles defined using them.
 Given that this unitary process originates from an unphysical polynomial function, the link between unphysical operations and underlying physical principles will provide an intriguing perspective.